CanonicalLtd/maas-docs/en/installconfig-nodes-hw-testing.md

 ## Apply a hardware test

 To launch a test, on the 'Nodes' page, or within a node's actual view, choose action 'Test hardware'.
+When ready, hit button 'Test machine'.
 Here, a test is being applied to a deployed node:

 ![hw test deployed node][img__2.2_hw-testing-deployed]